Visit the famous sights of Singapore, including the Merlion and Marina Bay Sands, on this great walking tour around the

 6. The Singapore Flyer

 Key Information: Open daily 2pm-10pm, tickets are $40/25 per adult/child.
 You can book tickets on Klook*.
-One rotation lasts 30 minutes, you might spend 30 minutes in the Time Capsule, and there might be a queue so allowed 1h30.
+One rotation lasts 30 minutes, you might spend 30 minutes in the Time Capsule, and there might be a queue so allow 1h30.

 The Singapore Flyer (Website, Tripadvisor Reviews*), takes you up into the air just next to the water.
 The views are ok but you can’t really see the downtown skyline or any older areas.
 It is however, a nice break and a very relaxing way to spend 30 minutes.

 Don’t forget to check out the Time Capsule, another attraction underneath the Singapore Flyer and free with your ticket.
 It’s an immersive, interactive story of Singapore through time.